anthoai97/devp2p-hand-on/README.md

 --port: This is used for changing default 30301 port to some other port, where the server listens.

+--node: Node name

---connect-to: This is used for connecting to a server for communicating.
+--target: This is used for connecting to a server for communicating.
 If this is not given, server runs forever and keeps accepting connection requests otherwise server stops after sending and receiving message from connected peer.

 **How to build:**